-Installing a professional ballet floor can raise a studio’s profile and allow students to perform at the best of their ability.
-A modern sprung floor, for example, offers invaluable shock absorbance and potential long-term benefits for dancers.
-Similarly, a controlled-glide surface can completely change how a dance floor feels and introduce a confident level of grip when performing.
+Installing a professional ballet floor can raise a studio’s profile and allow students to perform to the best of their ability.
+Moreover, a modern sprung floor can offer invaluable shock absorbance and potentially offer long-term benefits for dancers.
+Similarly, introducing a floor with a controlled-glide surface can completely change how a dance floor feels.

-Thankfully, there are many options out there, from traditional wood sprung floors to instant roll-out ballet floors.
+Thankfully, there are many options, from traditional wood sprung floors to instant roll-out ballet floors.
 I’ll talk you through some of the best ballet floors from Le Mark and give you tips on what to look for.

 (1) Sonata™ controlled-glide ballet vinyl (2) Hardwood-topped sprung floor (3) Progressive shock-absorbent channels (4) Existing floor

 The ultimate dance floor for ballet

 Performing on this floor is enchanting.
 It allows performers to appear virtually weightless as they glide across the beautifully sprung surface.